Special Student Categories and Financial Aid

 Non-Citizens Who Are California Residents (AB 540)

 According to state law AB 540, some non-citizens who have established California residency, may pay in-state fees.
-AB 540 students are not eligible for federal or state financial aid.
+AB 540 students may qualify for state and institutional financial aid, but are not eligible for federal aid.

 State and federal laws require colleges and universities to obtain state authorization for distance education instruction or programs provided in states other than their own.
 More information is available at: http://www.csuchico.edu/em/stateauthorizations.shtml.